MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/add-server.md

 To add a server, follow these high-level steps:

-1. Install OS, drivers, and firmware on the new cluster server that you plan to add.
+1. Install the operating system, drivers, and firmware on the new cluster server that you plan to add.
 1. Add the prepared server via the `Add-server` PowerShell cmdlet.
 1. When adding a server to the cluster, the system validates that the new incoming server meets the CPU, memory, and storage (drives) requirements before it actually adds the server.
 1. Once the server is added, the storage pool is automatically rebalanced.
+Storage rebalance is a low priority task that doesn't impact actual workloads.
+The rebalance can run for multiple days depending on number of the servers and the storage used.

 ## Supported scenarios